Accommodation in Historic Buildings

 Schaffhausen

-This charming farmhouse from the 17th century has been restored in keeping with its listed status.
-The Anna Schmid Puurehuus has stood at the entrance to the village center of the late medieval settlement of Buchthalen since 1670.
-Well-kept half-timbered houses and beautiful gardens still exude their incomparable charm and tranquillity here today.
+This charming 17th-century farmhouse has been restored in accordance with monument preservation guidelines.
+The Anna Schmid Puurehuus has stood since 1670 at the entrance to the village center of the late medieval times settlement of Buchthalen.
+Well-maintained half-timbered houses and beautiful gardens still exude their unique charm and tranquility here today.

 Stein am Rhein

-The "Kleine Schaub" house from the 16th century is located in the middle of the old town of Stein am Rhein.
-The traditional Schaub and stick market used to take place here.
+The 16th-century house 'Kleine Schaub' is located in the heart of the old town of Stein am Rhein.
+In the past, the traditional Schaub- und Steckenmarkt took place here.

 Seldas